Acclaimed Shakespearean actor Antony Sher dies at 72

 Sher had been diagnosed with terminal cancer earlier this year.
 His husband, Royal Shakespeare Company Artistic Director Gregory Doran, took leave from his job to care for him.

 Born in Cape Town, South Africa in 1949, Sher moved to Britain in the late 1960s to study drama.
-He joined the RSC in 1982 and had a breakthrough role in 1984 as the usurping king in “Richard III,” which won him a best-actor prize at British theater’s Olivier Awards.
+He joined the RSC in 1982 and had a breakthrough role in 1984 as the usurping king in “Richard III.”

 He went on to play most of Shakespeare’s meaty male roles, including Falstaff in the “Henry IV” plays, Leontes in “The Winter’s Tale,” Shylock in “The Merchant of Venice,” Iago in “Othello” and the title characters in “Macbeth” and “King Lear.”